Deed of Trust Definition

 • Beneficiary (the lender).

-• Trustee (a neutral third party who will hold the legal title until the loan is paid in full)[1].
+• Trustee (a neutral third party holding the legal title until the loan is paid in full)[1].

 deed of trust